evert/evert.github.com/_posts/2020/2020-11-12-http-2-push-is-dead.md

 only really useful for speeding up delivery of assets like images, css and Javascript as there's no way to hook into 1xx responses programmatically in a browser.

-On a positive note, I spent a lot of time thinking and working on this, but it is sometimes nice to just be able to close a chapter, rather than to wait and let it sizzle out.
-It's not an ideal conclusion, but it's a conclusion nonetheless.

 [1]: https://apisyouwonthate.com/blog/lets-stop-building-apis-around-a-network-hack
 [2]: https://tools.ietf.org/html/draft-pot-prefer-push-00